-Hotel Nesgresco in Nice has to be one my favorite luxury hotels in the world.
-I must have stayed there four or five times in the past 5 years and cannot wait to return for another stay.
+Hotel Negresco in Nice has to be one of my favorite luxury hotels in the world.
+I must have stayed there four or five times in the past five years and cannot wait to return for another stay.

 One of the reasons I love the Negresco so much, and why I believe it is pretty unique in the world is that the hotel itself is a destination.
 It has a unique history, incredible decor and an art college to rival any major gallery.